waynegramlich/ezcad3/README.md

 bounding box for everything it contains.
 The bounding box uses an altitude/compass bearing naming convention.
-Using this convention, the X axis is uses East/Center/West names, the Y axis uses North/Center/South names, and the Z axis uses Top/Center/Bottom name.
+Using this convention, the X axis is uses East/Center/West names, the Y axis uses North/Center/South names, and the Z axis uses Top/Center/Bottom names.
 The following crude ASCII art should help to convey the concept.

                     T  N (Y axis)